Federation of Cuban Women: Challenges and achievements

 Promotional mural of FMC in Cienfuegos.
 It reads: "Cuban women: United, firm and committed."

 Historically speaking, the FMC has come up against a variety of challenges including but not limited to international affairs, economic constraints, and advancing political policies.
 Despite various adversities, the FMC has still succeeded and reached impactful milestones.
 Noteworthy challenges and achievements are as follows:

 Economic hardships.
 Since its 1960 inception the FMC has been challenged in its efforts to efficiently execute programs because of the economic difficulties it constantly faces.
 Cuba's economic environment noted by austerity intervals and the further threatening external pressures posed hurdle after hurdle for the organization.
 The FMC has had to be resilient and prompt in addressing economics that are hindering women's succession in education, employment, and socially.

 Further building on the challenge of international pressures; the FMC has had to answer to external scrutiny which is negatively impacting their advocacy efforts and thus making diplomatic finesse necessary.
 Per contra, the FMC's constant and mass advocation via the global stage has strengthened Cuba's international reputation, cementing gender equality as a grand concern.

 In terms of the constantly changing nature of Cuba's policies; this has resulted in both advantages and disadvantages experienced by the FMC.
 Historically, as political ideologies have shifted and evolved the FMC has necessitated adaptability amongst the many strengths of the country's politics.
 By utilizing influence to direct policies women's empowerment and the advocation of gender equality the FMC has been proactive about responding to this instability.
 The FMC's ability to handle these transformations reveals the impactful position it possesses within Cuba's socio-political environment.

 In the face of these challenges, the FMC has still produced notable success in advocating for women's rights.
 A significant achievement stands in the constitutional assurance of equal rights for women across economic, political, cultural, social, and familial domains.
 Additionally, the FMC is responsible for enacting instrumental measures in legislative adjustments that have resulted in the beneficial influence in the lives of women, and thus promoting empowerment and inclusiveness in the countries culture.

-Its clear that the FMC has advanced gender equity, with its reinforcing accomplishment in 2015 where woman held about half of the Cuban National Assembly parliamentary seats.The FMC's efforts have not been confined to the political realm; they have also shaped education, healthcare, and workforce policies, fostering an atmosphere conducive to achieving gender parity.
+Its clear that the FMC has advanced gender equity, with its reinforcing accomplishment in 2015 where women held about half of the Cuban National Assembly parliamentary seats.The FMC's efforts have not been confined to the political realm; they have also shaped education, healthcare, and workforce policies, fostering an atmosphere conducive to achieving gender parity.
 Despite absences in high-level administrative government roles, the organization continues to strive for greater representation.
 Its ongoing efforts signal a commitment to breaking down barriers and fostering a more equitable society for Cuban women.